mshroyer/coursepointer/docs/development.md

 ```

 Some of the integration tests use the nested `integration-stub` binary crate
 by passing JSON specifications to it and then examining its output.
+Most
+others build and test against the `coursepointer` command-line binary.

 ## Formatting